 - '97 (except CA type) 3/4 turn out

 - After 2001: 1/2 turn out

 9. Readjust the idle speed with the throttle stop screw.

 For those who do not know, the throttle stop screw is on the right side of the carb. right behind the mounting stud where the carb. attaches to the intake rubber.

 The above info. was taken from Honda's '97-'04 Recon service manual, and I hope this helps many.
-Print it out, and get it covered with your greasy fingerprints, and then throw it away!
+Print it out, get it covered with your greasy fingerprints, and then throw it away!

 I do not have a tach or a pilot screw wrench, but I do have ears and a screwdriver.
 I used these baseline settings to dial my wife's bike in perfectly.
 You can too.